fandreuz/open-data-repository-server/presentation/slides.md

 ## Constraints

 - Entity integrity constraint
-- No other particular constraints on datasets tables
+- No particular constraints on datasets tables
   - Some important metadata fields should be non-blank (e.g. compulsory DataCite fields)
-- Implementation-dependent
+- Implementation-dependent (other Open Data portals may not provide the same information)

 ---